harness/developer-hub/release-notes/platform.md

 - The feature flag subscription indicated it was expired, and the license was not updating automatically.
 Users had to manually pay each invoice after the billing cycle was completed.
 Users can now view the correct billing due date on their subscription page.
 Additionally, the system has been updated to automatically charge the credit card on file when an invoice is generated.
 (PL-48671, ZD-57836)

 - The delegate task rejection metric was designed to reflect tasks rejected by a delegate due to system-related reasons (such as lack of resources or exceeding the limit of parallel tasks) but did not include specific details like task type or task ID.
 Enhanced the task rejection metrics by adding `taskType` and `taskId` labels.
-(PL-48488)
+This item requires Harness Delegate version 24.04.82800.
+For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate) (PL-48488)

 - Users were being logged out when testing a Git connector with invalid credentials due to the Git client's 401 response being propagated to the UI.
 Implemented error handling to convert a 401 response from the test connection step to a 400, while preserving the original error message, preventing unintended user logouts.
 (PL-47753, ZD-58629)